 I am an unconventional learner, I zigzaged my way to most of what I know.
 I early discovered that I wanted to learn so much more than most, that I grew restless faster than colleagues and classmates.
 I always had a bunch of projects going on, I dug deeper into design and web development when I worked in communication, I learned basic programming because I wanted to understand the tools I was using.
 Technology always intrigued me, and I felt like i couldn’t stand NOT understanding it.
 It would be like seeing all those books and texts and not being able to read more than the big letters on the cover.
 Meanwhile, I love working with people and leadership, personal development and bringing people closer (working with such challenges as integration, diversity and inclusion) are also in my biggest interest.

 Earlier, I felt like I had to hide my huge interest in people when I worked with technology and design.
 Or the opposite, hide my inner tech/design-geek when I worked with leadership education, personal development workshops or coaching.
 I was afraid I would seem too messy, or like I wasn’t honest about my passions.
 But the more I allowed myself to be it all the more I discovered that most people just squeeze themselves into tiny boxes despite being multifaceted and thereby hiding some of their biggest skills.
 What a waste!
 I’m not wasting that I am a multipotentialite anymore.
-Design and technology are my crafts, that’s what I love doing, what I love to put my hands down on.
-But people are in everything we do, people created tech and design, people are the users, the teams.
-Understanding them is crucial.
-Allowing for a diversity of people to be the builders of technology and allowing for all people to use the tools of tech is a democratic cause.
-And that is where I finally pull my strings together, thats where I find my purpose in pursuing a career in the interaction of humans and computers, people and technology.
+I have many crafts and many passions.
+Currently, I find my purpose in working with in the interaction of humans and computers, people and technology.
+And as always, I write.
 To make a better world for all of us (simple as that!).